Dr. Shirley's History Pages - Part 6

 525 BC

-Cambyses conquers Egypt and has himself made "Pharaoh".
+Cambyses conquered Egypt and had himself made "Pharaoh".
 Jewish mercenaries were settled in a garrison at Elephantine, an island in the Upper Nile; numerous papyri from the Jewish community at Elephantine have been discovered

 522-486 BC

-Darius I "the Great" (son of Cambyses), divides the Persian Empire into provinces called satrapies
+Darius I "the Great" (son of Cambyses), divided the Persian Empire into provinces called satrapies

 520-515 BC